kubernetes/website/content/en/docs/concepts/storage/volume-health-monitoring.md

 The External Health Monitor {{< glossary_tooltip text="controller" term_id="controller" >}} also watches for node failure events.
 You can enable node failure monitoring by setting the `enable-node-watcher` flag to true.
 When the external health monitor detects a node failure event, the controller reports an Event will be reported on the PVC to indicate that pods using this PVC are on a failed node.

 If a CSI Driver supports Volume Health Monitoring feature from the node side, an Event will be reported on every Pod using the PVC when an abnormal volume condition is detected on a CSI volume.
+Volume Health information is also exposed as Kubelet VolumeStats Metrics.

 {{< note >}}
 You need to enable the `CSIVolumeHealth` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) to use this feature from the node side.